Shiva-sankaran/Shiva-sankaran/README.md

 # Hi!

-I am a senior undergraduate student in Computer Science Engineering at IIT Gandhinagar, specializing in Computer Vision.
-I like to work on problems that could replace human visual perception and automate it with machine visual perception.
+I am a graduate student at Stony Brook University pursuing Master's in computer science, where I am affiliated with the CV lab and work with Prof. Haibin Ling.
+I previously did my Bachelors(Hons) in computer science from Indian Institute of Technology - Gandhinagar.
+I like to work on problems related to deep learning in the fields of computer vision and natural language processing.

-The best way to reach me is via <a href="mailto:vp.shivasan@iitgn.ac.in">email</a>&nbsp;&nbsp;
+The best way to reach me is via <a href="mailto:svanajapandi@cs.stonybrook.edu">email</a>&nbsp;&nbsp;

 Check out my  <a href="https://shiva-sankaran.github.io">website</a>.